-FDP_SVR.1.2 The TSF shall ensure, that the displayed content of a document is free of active or hidden content.
-The TSF shall ensure that the user is informed about hidden content.
+The TSF shall ensure, that the displayed content of a document is free of active or hidden content.
+The TSF shall ensure that the user is cannot be displayed.

-FDP_SVR.1.3 The TSF shall ensure, that the user is informed about content, that cannot be displayed.
+FDP_SVR.1.3 The TSF shall ensure, that the user is informed about content, that